fam007e/Complex_DWM_SLock/README.md

 - **Screen Does Not Lock**: Ensure all dependencies are installed and the binary has the necessary permissions.
 - **Blur Effect Not Visible**: Verify that your system supports the required X extensions and Imlib2 is properly installed.
 - **Compilation Errors**: Make sure all required development libraries are installed.
-- **Version Information Incorrect**: Ensure Git is installed and you're in a Git repository, or the fallback "unknown" will be used for the commit hash.
+- **Version Information Incorrect**: Ensure Git is installed and you're in a Git repository.
+- **Display Manager Issues**: Check if your display manager is supported.
+The program will attempt to fall back to TTY if no supported display manager is found.

 ## Contributing